 Ingredient Notes

-- Oil: I like to use extra virgin olive oil for more Mediterranean flair, but you can sub in your preferred oil.
+- Extra-virgin olive oil: I like to use extra virgin olive oil to match all the Mediterranean flavors, but you can sub in your preferred oil.

-- Vegetables: Red peppers, red onion and garlic add lots of colour and flavour to this dish.
-You could also use different coloured peppers, like orange or yellow to make it even more vibrant!
+- Fresh vegetables: Red peppers, red onion and fresh garlic cloves add lots of color and flavor to this dish.
+You could also use different colored peppers, like orange or yellow to make it even more vibrant!

 - Lemon juice: Use fresh lemon juice rather than bottled.
-It’s so much zingier in flavour.
-You can add even more lemon juice if you’re a real lemon lover.
+You can add extra lemon juice or even some lemon zest if you crave bright, citrusy flavors.

 - Red pepper flakes: Add a bit of heat to this dish.
 You can always add more if you prefer more heat.